Quantum loop groups and $K$-theoretic stable envelopes: Appendix

 \item matrix coefficients of compositions of the form $A_i (\text{polynomial in }X_e,Y_e )B_j$

 \end{itemize}

 Both functions above vanish on a $T$-fixed quadruple, because with respect to the decomposition \eqref{eqn:fixed 0}, any polynomial $P$ in $X_e,Y_e$ only maps non-trivially

-if $\chi' / \chi$ is a product of $t_e$ and $\frac q{t_e}$ raised to negative powers.
-Thus, the assumption in Remark \ref{rem:smaller torus} precludes $\chi = \chi'$, which implies that $\text{Tr}(P) = 0$.
-Similarly, the fact that $A_iPB_j$ must equal $0$ is due to the fact that the maps $A_i$ and $B_j$ are non-zero only on the direct summands \eqref{eqn:fixed 2}, and the fact that the character $q$ cannot be expressed as a product of $t_e$ and $\frac q{t_e}$ raised to negative powers.
+if $\chi' / \chi$ is a product of $t_e$ and $\frac q{t_e}$ raised to non-negative powers.
+If $P$ has no constant term, the assumption in Remark \ref{rem:smaller torus} precludes $\chi = \chi'$, which implies that $\text{Tr}(P) = 0$.
+Similarly, the fact that $A_iPB_j$ must equal $0$ is due to the fact that the maps $A_i$ and $B_j$ are non-zero only on the direct summands \eqref{eqn:fixed 2}, and the fact that the character $q$ cannot be expressed as a product of $t_e$ and $\frac q{t_e}$ raised to non-positive powers. \end{proof}